RTEMS/rtems-docs/README.txt

 exposes us to the complex world of Latex however the quality of the documents created is worth it.

+Images can be created from source using PlantUML and Ditaa.

 Production Quality Hosts
 ------------------------